nfreq/whoopnet/README.md

 ### ROS Integration
 - **Video Feedback:** Captures and streams real-time visual data for processing by AI models.
-- **IMU Feedback:** Provides orientation and motion data, fused with vision to enable accurate state estimation for visual-inertial odometry and navigation, supporting stability and autonomous decision-making.
+- **IMU Feedback:** Provides orientation and motion data, fused with vision to enable accurate state estimation for visual-inertial odometry, navigation and autonomous decision-making.
 - **Handset Input:** Enables manual control inputs from a pilot, serving as a fallback or supplement to AI operations.
 - **RC Output:** Transmits AI-processed or pilot commands to the multirotor’s control system for execution.
 - **Real-Time Control and Data Collection:** Facilitates real-time interactions and logs data critical for training AI models, enabling iterative improvements to system performance.